MartinJSoles/Madjic.Edi/README.md

 Internally, there are single classes used for all implementations of each segment.
 For example, there is an internal class named `REF_Obj`.
 This class implements a large number of interfaces, one for each distinct use.
 The same is true for transaction sets and individual loops (in the 837 professional there are a number of 2310 loops, they are all backed by a single class definition).

+## Known Issues
+1. There is no code in place to properly handle the repeating elements (such as the EB03 element).